MILOS KERKEZ PRAISES LIVERPOOL INTENSITY AFTER ‘TOUGH’ EARLY CHALLENGE

 "Winning is crucial for the club, so it is a significant game.

-"That (series of losses) was undoubtedly difficult.
+"That series of losses was undoubtedly difficult.
 However, everyone is in good form, and I witnessed everyone returning with vigour and concentration, so we are truly prepared to make a change."

 Liverpool is unbeaten at home against United since January 2016 and has not lost four straight games since November 2014.
-In their eleven following visits across all competitions, the Old Trafford team has only scored twice.
+In their eleven following visits across all competitions, the Old Trafford team have only scored twice.

 Since joining from Bournemouth for £40 million in the summer, Kerkez has started every Premier League game.
 He will try to withstand Andy Robertson's push to keep his left-back position.